marcdemers/py_vollib_vectorized/README.md

 Automatic broadcasting is performed on the inputs.

 On top of vectorization, modifications to py_vollib include additional `numba` speedups; as such, `numba` is required.
+These speedups make `py_vollib_vectorized` the fastest library for pricing option contracts.

 See the [documentation](https://py_vollib_vectorized.readthedocs.io/en/latest) for more details.